Airfare Discounts for Disney Vacations

 Finding airfare discounts can be a real challenge, but with the right tools and some know-how, you can often save hundreds of dollars.

 When are the cheapest airfares available?
-I have to say, it’s pretty random.
+We have to say, it’s pretty random.
 Good fares can pop up at any time due to fare wars and other factors.
 Being persistent in checking fares (ideally, every single day) really pays off.
-I have some hints below about the easiest way to do this.
+We have some hints below about the easiest way to do this.

 To the extent that there is any pattern, it seems that the lowest airfares are often available approximately 4 months in advance and again 6-8 weeks in advance.
 It’s best to avoid booking within 14 days of your trip, or worse yet, within 7 days.
 That’s when the airfare prices skyrocket.
 The only exception is if you’re willing to buy a last-minute vacation package.

 If you will be traveling during a peak period such as Spring Break, June, July, Thanksgiving or Christmastime (especially Friday departures and/or Sunday returns), buy your tickets early, or you may not be able to get seats.

 Best days of the week to fly?
 The cheapest and least crowded days will be Tuesday, Wednesday and Saturday.

 - Finding Low Fares & Airfare Discounts Online

 - What Happens if the Fare Drops After You Buy Your Ticket?

 - Costco Discount on American Airlines Gift Cards

 - Flight + Hotel / Flight + Car Package Deals